thought-machine/phabricator/README.md

        with the OWNERS functionality.
  * Maniphest
    * *Change* to TaskListView
-     * We render a custom icon based on a custom field in the task.
+     * We render a custom icon based on the Maniphest subtype.
      * We render the task status
  * People
    * *Change* to UserQuery conduit method